 Ph.D., Economics, Stanford University, 1992

-Pinelopi (Penny) Koujianou Goldberg is the Elihu Professor of Economics at Yale University.
-She is currently on public service leave from Yale while acting as the Chief Economist of the World Bank Group.
-Goldberg is President elect of the Econometric Society (for 2021) and has previously served as Vice-President of the American Economic Association.
+Pinelopi (Penny) Koujianou Goldberg is the Elihu Professor of Economics and an Affiliate of the Economic Growth Center at Yale University.
+From November 2018 to March 2020, she was the Chief Economist of the World Bank Group.
+Goldberg is currently President of the Econometric Society and has previously served as Vice-President of the American Economic Association.
 From 2011-2017 she was Editor-in-Chief of the American Economic Review.
-She is a member of both the National Academy of Sciences and the American Academy of Arts and Sciences, a recipient of both Guggenheim Memorial Foundation and Sloan Research Fellowships, and recipient of the Bodossaki Prize in Social Sciences.
-She is also a research associate at the National Bureau of Economics Research (NBER – currently on leave) and board member of the Bureau of Research and Economic Analysis of Development (BREAD).
+She is member of the National Academy of Sciences and the American Academy of Arts and Sciences, recipient of Guggenheim Memorial Foundation and Sloan Research Fellowships, and recipient of the Bodossaki Prize in Social Sciences.
+She is also a research associate at the National Bureau of Economics Research (NBER), Distinguished Fellow of the Centre for Economic Policy Research (CEPR), and board member of the Bureau of Research and Economic Analysis of Development (BREAD).

 Goldberg is an applied microeconomist drawn to policy-relevant questions in trade and development.
-She has exploited a broad set of methodological approaches – ranging from estimation of structural industry equilibrium models typical of the Industrial Organization literature to reduced form techniques – to provide insights into such diverse topics as the determinants and effects of trade policies, trade and inequality, intellectual property rights protection in developing countries, exchange rate passthrough, pricing to market, and international price discrimination.
+She has exploited a broad set of methodological approaches – ranging from estimation of structural industry equilibrium models to reduced form techniques – to provide insights into the determinants and effects of trade policies, trade and inequality, intellectual property rights protection in developing countries, exchange rate passthrough, pricing to market, and international price discrimination.

 Department of Economics

 New Haven, CT 06520-8264